 I highly recommend a Game of Thrones tour, especially if you are a fan.
 The tour is also great for solo travelers.
 It can be a time to make a friend or two who also shares your love for the show and traveling!

-The tour I choose was a half-day, starting around 9 am.
+The tour I chose was a half-day, starting around 9 am.
 The tour took us through some of the most famous film locations.
 It was helpful that our guide also had printed scene shots to show you for comparison.

 At the end of the tour, you had the chance to take very cheesy photos with show props.
 Not authentic props, but just good enough for it to be fun.
 Admittedly, I enjoyed this.